 Special Flood Hazard Area (SFHA) Building Restrictions

-New Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps (FIRMS) have been issued for San Joaquin County and became effective on October 16, 2009.
-Building restrictions apply in areas designated as Special Flood Hazard Areas (Zone A).
+New Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps (FIRMS) have been issued for San Joaquin County and became effective October 16, 2009.
+Building restrictions apply in areas designated as SFHA (Zone A).

-Once a parcel is designated as Special Flood Hazard Area (Zone A), building restrictions will apply to new construction, reconstruction and additions, including but not limited to a requirement to elevate new and existing structures above the base flood elevation.
+Once a parcel is designated as SFHA (Zone A), building restrictions will apply to new construction, reconstruction and additions, including but not limited to a requirement to elevate new and existing structures above the base flood elevation.

-The following documents provide the process for building on parcels designated as Zone A:
+These documents provide the building process for parcels designated as Zone A:

-Electronic copies of the maps are available on the San Joaquin County Public Works web site.
-From the San Joaquin County web site, property owners can enter the APN and physical address of the property to determine if it will be considered a Special Flood Hazard Area or Zone A (high-risk for flood) using the Flood Zone Viewer.
+Electronic copies of the maps are available on the San Joaquin County Public Works site (see External Links below.)
+Use the Flood Zone Viewer and enter the APN and address to determine if your property is considered a SFHA (Zone A) and a high-risk for flooding.

 Flood Insurance Requirements

-Please consult your insurance agent for premiums and coverage limits.
-Insurance premiums will vary depending on many factors, including flood risk zone as it appears on the final FIRMs and insurance company fees.
-To understand your insurance rates and requirements, please contact your insurance agent or contact the National Flood Insurance Program.
+Insurance premiums will vary depending on flood risk zone as it appears on the final FIRMs and insurance company fees.
+To understand your insurance rates and requirements, please contact your insurance agent or the National Flood Insurance Program.